T R A V E L

 30A - SANTA ROSA BEACH, FL

 We love heading down to 30A — it’s just a quick 2.5-hour drive for us, which makes it the perfect getaway!
-We recently spent a few days there for spring break and had the best time.
+We recently spent a few days there for spring break (second year in a row!) and had the best time.
 This beautiful stretch of Florida’s Gulf Coast is dotted with charming little beach towns along scenic Highway 30A, each with its own unique vibe and plenty to explore.

 WHERE TO STAY: